-- 1) Call to order and attendance

-- 2) Approval of agenda

-- 3) Friends' and other committee reports

-- 4) Approval of minutes

-- 5) Financial report

-- 6) Library Director's report

-- 7) Old business

-- 8) New business

-- 9) Citizen's comments

-- 10) Adjournment

-- Section 7.
-A quorum for the transaction of business shall consist of a majority of the members of the Board.

-- Section 8.
-Any Board action, to be official, must be approved at an official Board meeting by a majority of the Board.
+- 1) Call to order and attendance - 2) Approval of agenda - 3) Citizen's comments - 4) Friends' and other committee reports - 5) Approval of minutes - 6) Financial report - 7) Library Director's report - 8) Old business - 9) New business - 10) Adjournment - Section 7.
+A quorum for the transaction of business shall consist of a majority of the members of the Board. - Section 8.
+Any Board action, to be official, must be approved at an official Board meeting by a majority of the Board. - Section 9.
+Members connected by phone or video conference are included as being in attendance for the purposes of establishing a quorum and for all voting during that meeting. - Section 10.

-Section 9.
-Public Comment: Each person shall be allowed to speak for up to three minutes.
-Section 10.
 In case of emergency, if Board action is needed when the Board cannot meet, with concurrence of the President, members may be polled individually by a Board member or by the Library Director.
 An effort shall be made to contact all Board members.
 Official confirming action shall then be taken at the next Board meeting.
 Section 11.
-The procedure for action at the meeting shall be as follows:
+The procedure for action at the meeting shall be as follows: - a.

-- a.
 All actions, whether by resolution or by motion, shall be moved and supported before discussion.
 If a motion is not supported, it shall not be taken up for discussion. - b.
 After an action is moved and supported, it shall be open for discussion by members of the Board. - c.
-Any motion or resolution under discussion may be amended prior to adoption by the following action: - (1) The proposed amendment is moved and supported. - (2) The proposed amendment is open for discussion. - (3) Following discussion, or upon request by a member of the Board, the President shall call the amendment for approval. - (4) If the amendment passes by majority vote, the originally proposed action shall be considered as amended. - d.
+Any motion or resolution under discussion may be amended prior to adoption by the following action: - (1) The proposed amendment is moved and supported. - (2) The proposed amendment is open for discussion. - (3) Following discussion, or upon request by a member of the Board, the President shall call the amendment for approval.

+- (4) If the amendment passes by majority vote, the originally proposed action shall be considered as amended. - d.
 Following discussion, or upon request by a member of the Board, the President shall call the action for approval. - e.
 Unless otherwise requested by a member of the Board, all actions shall be taken by voice vote signifying "Aye" or Nay". - f.
 Proposed amendments to the agenda shall be by motion, support and vote.